Quantum Wiki

 NV Center

-An NV center (nitrogen-vacancy center) is a special crystal defect in the diamond lattice in which a carbon atom is replaced by a nitrogen atom and at the same time there is an adjacent vacancy in the crystal.
-This defect center is one of over 100 known defects in diamonds and plays an important role in quantum physics, for example in quantum computers and sensors.
+An NV center, Nitrogen-Vacancy center, is a special crystal defect in the diamond lattice in which a carbon atom is replaced by a nitrogen atom and at the same time, there is an adjacent vacancy in the crystal.
+This defect center is one of many known defects in diamond and plays an important role in quantum physics, for example, in quantum computers and sensors.

 Superposition